 Tonight’s coffeehouse features a new flavor–Parker’s Maple Cinnamon (not half-bad, I found)–along with Dunkin’ Donuts Regular Blend.
 The first DVD of the evening was FORGETTING SARAH MARSHALL, followed by THE BREAK-UP ( I sense a theme).
 New resident Nathan F. has been moving in tonight.
 A spirited card game is ongoing a couple booths from […]Read more "June 23 at the Grand Midway"

-? https://teespring.com/deadman-s-tome-emblem-shirt?
-The Nation was in turmoil—felt simultaneously threatened and neglected, from within and from without.
-To some it seemed it had always been and always would be so. ?
-But for now the four young people allowed themselves pride in their accomplishment and hope for the future.
-They…
+Go to DEADMANSTOME.wordpress.com to read this, my new horror story Deadman's Tome The Nation was in turmoil—felt simultaneously threatened and neglected, from within and from without.
+To some it seemed it had always been and always would be so.
+But for now the four young people allowed themselves pride in their accomplishment and hope for […]Read more "Over The Threshold by Jim Lee"

 Join the Deadman’s Tome Fan Club In the traditional myths taught before the Revolution changed so much, Nymphs were minor Goddesses who manifested themselves in human form as lovely, innocent… Source: The Vampire Nymph by Jim LeeRead more "The Vampire Nymph by Jim Lee"